bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 2. Define
 3. Develop
 4. Deliver
-  1. Download the Twine file and submit to the project dropbox.
-Post the URL
+  1. Download the Twine file and submit to the project Dropbox.
+Post the URL to the Studio page for your classmates to review.

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities